 User 2 wants to setup a series of notifications for new apartments that meet their criteria.
 They should be able to view any current notifications they have set, set up a new one, and delete or modify an existing notification.

 I began by mapping out the task flow for User 1 in Flowmapp moving from the user's initial search results to initiating contact with the owner.
-I then created flows for the main search and backend settings functions of the app.
+I then created flows for the main search and back end account functions of the app.

 At the beginning of my design process, I created wireframes of the desktop app in Figma to mirror the tasks and features within my user task flows.